Post

 • Amplify Studio is a visual development environment that simplifies the creation of scalable, full-stack web and mobile apps.
 Use Studio to build your frontend UI with a set of ready-to-use UI components, create an app backend, and then connect the two together.

-AWS Amplify is the fastest and easiest way to develop and deploy reliable and scalable mobile/web applications on AWS
+AWS Amplify is a fast and easy way to develop and deploy reliable and scalable mobile and web applications on AWS.

 I used Amplify Hosting for the following reasons (there are more, but the following are important to me):